kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 ## Change of subparagraphs

-* Typical changes of the subparagraphs involve with the differentiation of percentage, value of size.
+* Typical changes in the subparagraphs involve differentiation by percentage, value or size.
 For example for paragraph 370, in Geneva47 file, there is not specification of the value of the engine, but in Torquay file, there are two (three) subparagraphs setting different tax rate on engines of different value.
 Similar cases for other standards like size and percentage.

 * The subparagraphs situations are documented under the column **"Extra"** too, and the mainly unsolved problem is that sometimes the paragraphs converge in the next round and sometime it diverge in the next round (Geneva -> Annecy -> Torquay).
 One potential solution is to extend the lines that diverge and put the uniform tax rate for all the branches.